Initiatives of The Plan for Diversity, Equity and Inclusion

 Colgate will identify funding to support alumni affinity groups to grow and develop in cities with a critical mass of alumni of color, as well as to bring back alumni of color regularly for mentoring and speaking opportunities on campus.

-- Responsible: Finance and administration division, Institutional Advancement
+- Responsible: Finance and administration division, Office of Advancement

 - Target date: To be budgeted in the current cycle for programs beginning academic year 2020-2021